dluiscosta/weather_api/README.md

 After running them once, the automated tests can be rerun by using ```docker start pytest```.

+*DISCLAIMER*: The automated tests currently are taking long to run due to the ```test_get_weather_cache_expiration``` test.
+Even though this test reduces the configured cache expiration time, it still needs to wait at least 60 seconds in order to reliably assert if a given saved cache expired, since that is the duration of the cycle in which MongoDB checks for documents with expired [TTL](https://docs.mongodb.com/manual/core/index-ttl/).

 ## Available endpoints

 - ```/weather/<city_name>```: Get the weather data for the specified ```city_name```.
 If available, cached data is used.
 Otherwise, new data is fetched from the Open Weather API and cached.